werwaser/Arrows-Bones/0 Scenes/07 Aura-sight Power Training/Aura-sight Power Training.md

 ## Summary
-Director brings Erin to Power training to see if their power extends beyond just seeing aura.
-Nothing yields results, and Erin snaps.
+Erin goes to their fourth Power training to see if their power extends beyond just seeing aura.
+As usual, nothing yields results, and Erin snaps.
 ## Purpose
 Develop Erin and Director's adversarial relationship.
 ## Location